Serverless compute

 The data plane is where data is processed by clusters of compute resources.

-There are important differences between the Classic data plane (the original Databricks platform architecture) and the Serverless data plane:
+There are important differences between the classic data plane (the original Databricks platform architecture) and the serverless data plane:

 New clusters are created within each workspace’s virtual network in the customer’s AWS account.

-To protect customer data within the Serverless data plane, Serverless compute runs within a network boundary for the workspace, with various layers of security to isolate different Databricks customer workspaces and additional network controls between clusters of the same customer.
+To protect customer data within the serverless data plane, serverless compute runs within a network boundary for the workspace, with various layers of security to isolate different Databricks customer workspaces and additional network controls between clusters of the same customer.

-Databricks creates a Serverless data plane in the same AWS region as your workspace’s Classic data plane.
+Databricks creates a serverless data plane in the same AWS region as your workspace’s classic data plane.

 Worker nodes are private, which means they do not have public IP addresses.

-For communication between the Databricks control plane and the Serverless data plane:
+For communication between the Databricks control plane and the serverless data plane:

 For Databricks SQL Serverless, the communication uses private connectivity.

-For Serverless Real-Time Inference (model serving), the communication uses TLS encrypted communication with connection initiated from the control plane with access limited to control plane IP addresses.
+For Model Serving, the communication uses mTLS encrypted communication with connection initiated from the control plane with access limited to control plane IP addresses.

 When reading or writing to AWS S3 buckets in the same region as your workspace, serverless SQL warehouses now use direct access to S3 using AWS gateway endpoints.
 This applies when a serverless SQL warehouse reads and writes to your workspace’s root S3 bucket in your AWS account and to other S3 data sources in the same region.